odismoil/2018_Data_Science_Bowl/README.md

 Segmenatation of the nuclei.
 The used model is Unet.
 Unet paper : https://arxiv.org/abs/1505.04597 Solutions are written in Tensorflow, Functional API.
 Code is written in Kaggle Notebook.
+In data preparations part data augmentations is used.
+Albumentations library is imported for this purpose.